dirkbrockmann/lattices/README.md

 # 2D Square and Hexagonal Lattices

-A d3 module for making 2d square and hexagonal lattice, like so:
+A d3 module for making 2d square and hexagonal lattice.

+## Usage

+If you want to use '''lattice.js''' for D3 vizualizations, just include it in your header like so:

+'''html
+	<script src="[PATH]/lattice.js"></script>
+'''

 ```javascript
 var horst = lattice.hexagonal(10)